AI for Customer Service: Actual Projects Insights

 Artificial Intelligence for Help Desk

-In most cases when we talk about call center automation and increasing customer support efficiency (without being bound to AI concept at all), there is a number of areas for improvement.
+In most cases when we talk about call center automation and increasing customer support efficiency (without being bound to the AI concept at all), there is a number of areas for improvement.
 And guess what – being applied properly, AI and ML can contribute to better KPIs in all of those.

 Table: Vulnerabilities and Possible AI Improvements in Customer Service